lattera/articles/hardenedbsd/2023-01_decade/article.md

 I look forward to the next decade of HardenedBSD.
 I would love to see CHERI, Capsicum, and (forward edge and backward edge) CFI tightly integrated together.

+### Friends Made Along The Way

+A lot of folks have touched my life throughout the past decade.
+I had a blast working with the OPNsense project, helping them adopt HardenedBSD.
+Early on, SoldierX provided some hardware and did a lot of advocacy for the project.

+Emerald Onion is doing some really cool things with Tor.
+They continuously inspire me.

+Everyone on The HardenedBSD Foundation Board of Directors leads and guides me to new paths, ones which I never knew existed.

+I have tremendous respect for some in the FreeBSD project and community.
+Namely, Kyle Evans, Ed Maste, John-Mark Gurney, Eric McCorkle, Michael Shirk, and the rest of the CharmBUG crew.
+I'm sure there's quite a number of others.

+Eva Winterschon has selflessly contributed an amazing amount of infrastructure to the project, helping us scale to the level we did.
+My recent advancements in Cross-DSO CFI integration were done on hardware she donated to the project.